Modell Pure, 2 mg+0.035 mg 21 pcs

 Contraindications

-– Hypersensitivity to any of the components of the drug MODELL PURE
+– hypersensitivity to any of the components of the drug MODELL PURE

-– Diabetes mellitus with vascular complications
+– diabetes mellitus with vascular complications

-– vaginal bleeding of unclear genesis
+– vaginal bleeding of unknown origin

-– lactation
+– lactation period

 – arterial hypertension

-– uterine bleeding of unclear etiology
+– uterine bleeding of unknown etiology

 – congenital hyperbilirubinemia (Gilbert, Dabin-Johnson and Rotor syndromes)